-The Disability Support Leader will: Arrange a meeting with the person we support and anyone they would like there to assist them, to gather the information needed for the Personal Care Plan.
+The Disability Support Leader will: Plan Development Meeting Arrange a meeting with the individual and anyone they would like there to support them, to gather the information needed for the Personal Care Plan.
 (Refer to the person's Individual Support Plan (ISP) for the people they have identified to help with personal and sensitive decisions.)
 Ensure that all people attending the meeting have prior knowledge of what the meeting is about, so they are prepared for the intimate nature of the questions you will be asking.
 Hold the meeting in a private area that is comfortable for the person we support.
-Complete Part A of the NDIS LWB 5531 Personal Care Plan.
-Complete Part B, if the person does not wish to self-direct their personal care.
-Plan Development Meeting care.
-The plan should be written in first person (i.e. "I like"), as this promotes the participation of the person we support in the design and development of their Personal Care Plan, and best captures their voice.
-We understand that this can be difficult if the primary input for the development of the plan is from the person's support network and not the person, in which case it would be more appropriate to write on their behalf (i.e. "Mary likes").
-Communicate in a way that allows the person to make informed choices and provide consent about what, when, and how they would like to receive personal care support, and from whom.
+Complete both Parts A and B of the NDIS LWB 5531 Personal Care Plan • The plan should be written in first person (i.e. "I like"), as this promotes the participation of the person we support in the design and development of their Personal Care Plan, and best captures their voice.
+We understand that this can be difficult if primary input for the development of the plan is from their support network and not the person, in which case it would be more appropriate to write on their behalf (i.e. "Mary likes"). • Communicate in a way to allow the person to make informed choices and provide consent about what, when, and how they would like to receive personal care support, and from whom.
 This includes supporting the person to have conversations with their decision-making support network or authorised decision-maker.
 Ensure the person's dignity, privacy and rights are always considered during the meeting, especially during discussions about intimate personal care needs.
-Talk to the person we support and include them in all aspects of the conversation, even if they are, are minimal or non speaking individuals.
-Avoid talking about the person to that might indicate the person we support is feeling embarrassed or uncomfortable with the conversation; offer to have a short break or come back to that section later if required.
-Be sensitive and respectful in phrasing questions, responses and statements Ask open-ended questions so that the information gathered is in the person's words, not simply a yes/no response to a question Record any additional discussions about personal care support needs and preferences in a Progress Note with the subject category "Case Discussion" and the subject "Personal Care Plan."
+Talk to the person we support and include them in all aspects of the conversation, even if they have limited communication.
+Avoid talking about the person to their support network.
+Look for non-verbal communication that might indicate the person we support is feeling embarrassed or uncomfortable with the conversation; offer to have a short break or come back to that section later if required.
+Be sensitive and respectful in phrasing questions, responses and statements statements Ask open-ended questions so that the information gathered is in the person's words, not simply a yes/no response to a question Record any additional discussions about personal care support needs and preferences in a Progress Note with the subject category Case Discussion and the subject "Personal Care Plan."